Are you ready

 The European Digital Identity Wallet isn't just for government services.

 Private service providers in industries like transportation, energy, banking, finance, social security, healthcare, telecoms, and education that use strong user authentication, as well as large online platforms with over 45 million users, must also accept and facilitate the use of European Digital Identity Wallets.
+The deadline for this is late 2027.

 And this is not just in the European Union.
-Initiatives worldwide are adopting ID Wallets and verifiable credentials, suggesting global adoption and interoperability in the short future.
+Initiatives worldwide are adopting ID Wallets and verifiable credentials, suggesting global adoption and interoperability in the next years.

 Why do we need the EUDI Wallet?